leanspace/terraform-provider-leanspace/README.md

   - computations: one block
     - elements: 0 or more blocks
       - name
-      - order: order of the computed field
+      - order (filled by the API, derived from the terraform config)
-      - type: `COMPUTATION`
+      - type: `COMPUTATION` (filled by the API)
       - data_type: `INTEGER || UINTEGER || DECIMAL || TEXT || BOOLEAN`
       - expression: JS expression to get the field
       - valid (filled by the API)